solo-io/gloo-gateway-use-cases/multitenant/README.md

 }
 ```

 ...It's as if the default route on `app-2` doesn't exist.
-Those requests that `team2` expect to be routed to their app go to `app-1` instead.
+Now that we're working in a "shared environment", those requests that `team2` expect to be routed to their app go to `app-1` instead.
 And there's no indication of an error in the `Gateway` or `VirtualService` resources.

 ```sh
 curl -H "host: api.example.com" localhost:8080/goto/app2
 ```

-What?!? `Team2` sees its expected requests route to `app-1` instead:
+WHAT?!? `Team2` sees its expected requests route to `app-1`:

 ```json
 {